leaf-bci/leaf-bci.github.io/doc/overview.md

 4. **Pretrain the EEG Tower.** Spectral perturbation is applied to the input.
 A bidirectional masked branch and a causal next-window branch reconstruct the original waveform.
 5. **Cache language embeddings.** All target labels and instruction strings are encoded by the selected text model and stored in `text_embeddings/`.
 6. **Instruction-tune LEAF.** The pretrained Tower and Instruction-conditioned Q-Former are trained jointly.
 The output EEG embedding is classified against frozen text prototypes using cross-entropy.
 7. **Evaluate or fine-tune.** Direct inference compares EEG and text embeddings without additional training.
-Full single-dataset fine-tuning adds a task-specific classifier over Tower tokens and trains it together with the Tower.
+Dataset-specific fine-tuning adds a task-specific classification head and adapts the model to one selected dataset.

 ## Main entry points